 We hope this will give a glimpse of how natural learning unfolds from day to day......

 I was born and raised in the far north of Fairbanks Alaska where the moose trample your garden, northern lights dance and darkness rules the winter.
-I adore raspberries with lots of sugar and cream, lazy nights watching movies and drinking wine, hiking, gardening, beekeeping, writing, creating art and traveling.
-I live with my life partner Keith and the five children we brought into our relationship.
-My current career is in makeup artistry where I get to meet interesting people and paint diverse faces and bodies!
+I adore raspberries, tea, body painting, lazy nights watching movies and drinking wine, hiking, gardening, beekeeping, writing, creating art and traveling.
+I live with my husband Keith (the brilliant human behind Keith Dixon Studios) and the five children we brought into our relationship.
+My current career is in makeup artistry/body painting where I get to meet interesting people and paint diverse faces and bodies!

 c A few snapshots of one of our favorite places on the planet, the Nolichucky River.
 We try to get out once a week, but lately it's been hard to find time.

 Heading back there tomorrow and wanting to capture some of the essence of our time there with friends.
 The following are an assortment of days on the river shot with Sierra's little point-n-shoot camera....because all that darn pro-gear can be a bit much to lug!

 I'm sure most of you have read my post at Tea With Ren, about the fact that Bleu and I are in the process of separating our lives.
 There's so much to say, so much I want to write about, yet when things get difficult I tend to stop writing as much.

 There were so many things I didn't write down when we went through our separation ten years ago...and I wish I had.
 So I'm determined to get back to writing regularly.
 Maybe not at my blogs, but at least for myself.

 Anyhoo, in the cleaning and packing and trying to get this house ready to sell there is a lot of reflection going on.
 Tears and smiles both.
 I've been missing my family in Alaska like crazy all year, it's really hard to be this far from my roots.